Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Relinquishment deeds are voluntary documents.
 Hence, it is mostly used in cases where co-owners of a property agree with each other.
 Once the deed is passed, the individual relinquishing their rights will have no future claims on the property.

-Objectives of a relinquishment deed
+Key objectives of a relinquish deed

 A relinquishment deed is an important document in property-related matters.
 Here are a few important objectives of this deed: